rushammm/rushammm/README.md

 ---

 ## about me:
--  CS Student | Lifelong Learner
+-  CS grad | lifelong learner
 -  frontend dev + backend dabbler ( figuring out everything all at once )
 -  curious about AI and web dev
 -  currently exploring the intersection of tech and sustainability